The Macros in More Detail

 mentioned attributes.

 This macro is the entry point for Gungraun and creates the benchmark harness.
-It accepts the following top-level arguments in this order (separated by a semicolon):
+It accepts the following top-level arguments in this order (separated by a comma):

-config(optional): Optionally specify aLibraryBenchmarkConfigsetup(optional): A setup function or any valid expression which is run before all benchmarksteardown(optional): A setup function or any valid expression which is run after all benchmarkslibrary_benchmark_groups(mandatory): The name of one or more library benchmark groups.
-Multiple names are separated by a comma.
+config(optional): Optionally specify aLibraryBenchmarkConfigsetup(optional): A setup function or any valid expression which is run before all benchmarksteardown(optional): A setup function or any valid expression which is run after all benchmarkslibrary_benchmark_groups(mandatory): The names of one or more library benchmark groups.
+Multiple names use the array-syntax (library_benchmark_groups = [group_1, group_2]).
+A single group can be specified without brackets (library_benchmark_groups = group_1).

 Like the setup and teardown of the